 Taenaka “I learned about the existence of the display industry when I was in my first year of graduate school.
 When I met a high school classmate who worked at a display company for the first time in a long time, I decided to create a one-of-a-kind space that was free from the constraints of buildings.
 However, at the graduate school I attended, it was common to find a job at an organizational design office or a general contractor after graduation.
 I would like to work for such a company.

-My thoughts changed when I worked part-time at an architectural firm.
-I was in charge of organizing blueprints and creating models for high-rise buildings, but all of the work I did seemed to create monotonous spaces without individuality, and at the time, it didn't appeal to me.
-Then, I suddenly remembered a friend talking about the display industry, and decided to aim for that industry.
-I was offered a job at NOMURA Ltd., a leading company in the industry, and decided to join the company."
+My perspective changed when I worked part-time at an architectural design firm.
+I was in charge of organizing design drawings for high-rise buildings and creating models, but they all seemed to create monotonous spaces without any individuality, and they didn't resonate with me at the time.
+That's when I suddenly remembered what a friend had told me about the display industry, and I decided to aim for a career in that field.
+I was fortunate enough to receive a job offer from NOMURA Co.,Ltd., a leading company in the industry, and I decided to join them."

 Open your eyes to the possibilities of BIM that can visualize the customer's real experience